syntasso/kratix-docs/docs/main/04-guides/07-scheduling.md

 ---
-description: Guide on how to register a new Worker with Kratix
+description: Guide on how to register a new Destination with Kratix
-title: Adding a new Worker
+title: Adding a new Destination
 ---

-One of the most powerful features of Kratix is its ability to react when new Workers are added to the platform.
-By default, any Promise installed into Kratix will schedule it's Dependencies to new clusters joining the platform.
+One of the most powerful features of Kratix is its ability to react when new Destinations are added to the platform.
+These Destinations can represent additional Kubernetes clusters, Kubernetes namespaces, or completely different infrastructure like a Terraform Cloud account or edge compute provider.
+By default, any Promise installed into Kratix will schedule it's Dependencies to new Destinations joining the platform.

 ## Pre-requisites

-In this section, we will register a new Kubernetes cluster as a Destination with Kratix, and verify its multi-cluster capabilities.
+In this section, we will register a new Kubernetes cluster as a Destination with Kratix, and experience the Kratix multi-cluster capabilities.
 Before continuing, you will need a Platform Kubernetes cluster running Kratix, and a second worker Kubernetes cluster to register with the Platform.
 You also need at least one Promise installed on the Platform.